Git in Action!

 And when you power Git with Github, it opens the door to a world of endless possibilities!

-You are no longer restricted to your just friends or your college.
+You are no longer restricted to just your friends or your college.
 The world is your playground!
 It's like unlocking a whole new superpower ;)

 Installing Git & Setting up SSH